-COL STREIT: As you say, as the HMAS Brisbane had a higher vantage point than VMR1, they were able to direct your vessel to a significant debris area including towards the end of the search to retrieve the tail and area, including, towards the end of the search, to retrieve the tail and fuselage.
+COL STREIT: As you say, as the HMAS Brisbane had a higher vantage point than VMR1, they were able to direct your vessel to a significant debris area, including, towards the end of the search, to retrieve the tail and fuselage.
 Is that correct?